 Extending Folkestone’s festival

 Sean: “Creative Folkestone have been very amenable and open to our taking the festival from the Quarterhouse, but still keeping that as the hub as it has such a distinctive geographical place.
 But then there’s the hinterland, let’s say, of Folkestone, and right through to the ribbon round the Marsh churches.
 The venues also lend themselves to heighten the independence of the artistic work you put in them.
 The Romney Marsh churches are small and beautifully acoustic, and their environment suits the theme.
 They are bold, but situated in the flatlands that Wells wrote about and that has inspired us using these venues.
-It’s inspired the programming and that’s where I get excited; finding new places I hope to take with us for the future.
-We just did a few this year to see what the reaction would be.”
+It’s inspired the programming and that’s where I get excited; finding new places I hope to take with us for the future.”

 a musical and literary experience

-The Strange Concord – Words & Music Time Machine Events excite both Liam and Sean adding a celebrity sprinkle to the line-up.
+In the 2019 line-up, the Strange Concord – Words & Music Time Machine Events excite both Liam and Sean adding a celebrity sprinkle to the guest list.
 The three-time Olivier Award winning actor, Alex Jennings joins Imogen Stubbs in reading excerpts from Wide Sargasso Sea by Jean Rhys.
 Ruby Philogene MBE sings black spirituals and music from 1966.
 Greta Scacchi and Natalie Clein also feature in the Strange Concord.